Omowamiwa Kolawole (Convenor)

-Grace is a PhD candidate and Teaching Assistant (Administrative Law and International Law) in UCT's department of public law.
-Her research interest in the broad sense is in policy, gender-based violence and access to justice, and her Ph.D. examines how university disciplinary procedures can be better formulated to yield more just outcomes in sexual misconduct cases.
+Grace is a Ph.D. candidate in the University of Cape Town's Department of Public Law.
+Her research interest in the broad sense is in gender-based violence and access to justice, and her Ph.D. research is in Administrative Law - which she co-taught as a Teaching Assistant - and sexual offences.
 She served as a Director for National Model United Nations New York for 4 years, with whom she has published 9 research papers on global issues that include children's rights, sexual violence in conflict, international drug strategy and policy, and sustainable development.
-In addition to a wide variety of other posts, she has also served as a Policies and Processes Fellow at the African Leadership University in Mauritius where she was instrumental in drafting the institution's Equality and Diversity policy, and a student-friendly policy dissemination strategy, as well as reviewing student disciplinary procedure frameworks.
+In addition to a wide variety of other posts with various institutions, she has also served as a Policies and Processes Fellow at the African Leadership University in Mauritius where she was instrumental in drafting the institution's Equality and Diversity policy, and a student-friendly policy dissemination strategy, as well as reviewing student disciplinary procedures.

 Chaeli has been a student at UCT since 2013, receiving her undergraduate degree in Social Development and Politics and her Honours in Social Policy & Management.
 She moved into the Law Faculty where she completed her MPhil in Human Rights, looking at the impact of ableism on accessing the right to education for disabled children in South Africa.
 Chaeli is passionate about human rights, equality and inclusion.
 Her current research focus area is the relationship and interaction between the law and young adult activism in South Africa.